avrbanac/preequalization/README.md

 Together with the library there is also a small java FX based application to test parsing and calculated values (time and frequency domain graphs with metrics table).

+The idea behind the whole preEq library is to analyze preEq strings since they carry the information on what the device needs to do (how it needs to adjust) to account (and thus mitigate) for all the linear and sometimes non-linear distortions.
+With knowing the exact changes the device needs to do with its "setup", it is possible, in a way, to go in a reverse direction and work out the line anomalies.

+Calculated values and KPIs need to be presented in a more understandable way than just as a plain number values.
+This presentation is beyond this project, but app module accompanying preEq library can give a crude idea on how to do that.

 ## Official documentation

 Basic information can be found in this [README](README.md) file.